dylanhamada/coding-challenges/README.md

 **Challenge**

 Return the number of total permutations of the provided string that don't have repeated consecutive letters.
-Assume that all characters in the provided string are each unique.

 **Solution**